wp-plugins/wp-issues-crm/readme.txt

 plugin also includes an interface to the USPS Postal Service for zip code lookup.
 2. You can create your own custom fields and define options for the custom dropdowns that you create.
 You can also customize options for built-in fields like email or address type.
-3. The new constituent add screen is very comfortable to use.
+3. The new constituent add screen is very user friendly.
 4. WP Issues CRM offers powerful search capability that gives quick response over large constituent databases.
 Our office experience is subsecond response time on a database of 200,000 constituents.
 5. You can assign constituent cases to users and the list will highlight cases that are overdue for action.